Scheme (mathematics): Coherent sheaves

 Coherent sheaves include the important class of vector bundles, which are the sheaves that locally come from finitely generated free modules.
 An example is the tangent bundle of a smooth variety over a field.
-However, coherent sheaves are richer; for example, a vector bundle on a closed subscheme Y of X can be viewed as a coherent sheaf on X which is zero outside Y (by the direct image construction).
+However, coherent sheaves are richer; for example, a vector bundle on a closed subscheme Y of X can be viewed as a coherent sheaf on X that is zero outside Y (by the direct image construction).
 In this way, coherent sheaves on a scheme X include information about all closed subschemes of X. Moreover, sheaf cohomology has good properties for coherent (and quasi-coherent) sheaves.
 The resulting theory of coherent sheaf cohomology is perhaps the main technical tool in algebraic geometry.